epwalsh/batched-fn/README.md

 ❗️ *Note that the `predict_for_http_request` function now has to be `async`.*

-We can also easily tune the maximum batch size and wait delay:
+You can also easily tune the maximum batch size and wait delay:

 ```rust
 async fn predict_for_http_request(input: Input) -> Output {